simpledotorg/hearts360/README.md

 ## Patients “assigned” to a facility

-“Assign” every patient to a specific facility for continuity of care and monitoring patient care.
-A patient may register at a Puskesmas and visit a Pustu at their next visit.
-They are considered the same patient with multiple visits and only “assigned” to one of those facilities.
+Assign each patient to a primary facility responsible for their ongoing care, even if they receive services at other facilities.
+For example, a patient may register at a district hospital but later visit a community clinic.
+These visits should be linked to the same patient record to ensure continuity of care.

 💡 Useful to monitor a patient’s immunisation, maternal health, infectious disease treatment.